kbaseapps/kb_djornl/README.md

 ### RWRtools LOE

-This app wraps the RWR Lines of Evidence tool which performs RWR from one geneset to see how many of another geneset are highly ranked.
+This app wraps the RWR Lines of Evidence tool which has two possible functions.
+Given one geneset of seeds, rankings for all other genes in the network will be returned.
+Given a second geneset, ranking for just the genes in that geneset will be returned.
 This can be used to build multiple lines of evidence from the various input networks to relate the two gene sets.
-This script will run RWR using the first geneset against the entire genome, but reports only the ranks from the second gene set.

 # Tests